vic-ma/howtodismantle.github.io/_posts/2024-03-23-Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.md

   - name: Node-RED flow used in this article
     url: /assets/2024-03-23/flow.json
 ---
-In this two-part article series, we will discuss the best practices for integrating Peakboard with Node-RED applications.
+In this two-part article series, we discuss some best practices for integrating Peakboard with Node-RED applications.

 Most of the time, communication between Node-RED and the outside world happens through MQTT or HTTP.
 We will use the HTTP option:

 [Part I - Real-time calculator](/Integrating-Node-RED-and-Peakboard-Part-I-Real-time-calculator.html) -
-How to submit information from Peakboard to Node-RED, do something with it, and then process the result in real-time.
+How to send information from Peakboard to Node-RED, do something with it, and then process the result in real-time.

 [Part II - Sending Alerts to a Peakboard application](/Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.html) -
-How to submit an alert from a Node-RED flow and visualize it in a Peakboard application.
+How to send an alert from a Node-RED flow and visualize it in a Peakboard application.

 ## Goals for this article

-In this article, we will build a Peakboard application that does the following:
+In this article, we build a Peakboard application that does the following:
 1. Take in two numbers from the user.
 2. Submit the two numbers to a Node-RED flow, which will add the numbers and return the sum.